ComunidadBioInfo/cdsbsource/content/en/authors/josschavezf/_index.md

   "Bioinformatics",
   "R programming",
   "Bioconductor",
-  "Genetics"
+  "Spatial transcriptomics"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Board", "2020 Instructors", "Bioconductor Developer Alumni", "2021 Instructors"]
+user_groups = ["Board", "2020 Instructors", "Bioconductor Developer Alumni", "2021 Instructors", "2022 Instructors"]

 # List qualifications (such as academic degrees)